Boudoir Posing Tips

 The Fundamentals of Posing Women

-The idea behind posing is simple: we use it to enhance your curves.
-Anything that emphasizes your curves or silhouette. will flatter you.
+The idea behind posing is simple: we use it to enhance your curves. put another way, anything that emphasizes your curves or silhouette will flatter you.
 So instead of just throwing posing flash cards at you, I’d rather give you boudoir posing tips that help you understand how to highlight or downplay any part of your body.

 One of the easiest boudoir posing tips?
 Shift any area of your body toward or away from the camera.
 Whatever you push away will look smaller.
 Whatever you bring forward gets highlighted.
 That one move can completely change how your body looks in a shot.